About Matcha Tea

 Matcha is 100 % green tea

 THE DRIED PULP OF THE YOUNGEST TEA LEAVES IS MILLED TO DELICATE POWDER.
-The production of matcha does not involve fermentation, no colouring is added, no additives or preservatives.
-All types of tea come from one plant – Thea (formerly Camellia) sinensis, which is related to camellia flower.
-It has a form of woody shrub, typically kept up one meter in height (convenient for harvest).
+The production of matcha does not involve fermentation, no colouring, additives, or preservatives are added.
+All types of tea come from one plant – Thea (formerly Camellia) sinensis, which is related to the camellia flower.
+Thea sinensis is a woody shrub, typically kept up one meter in height (convenient for harvest).
 The plant is able to produce leaves for white tea, green tea, oolong, black tea, and pu-erh, depending on the region, specific plant variety, and processing technology.

 Matcha is Born in Darkness

-Matcha grows only in shaded fields.Four weeks before harvest, the field is completely shaded from sun.
+Matcha grows only in shaded fields.Four weeks before harvest, the field is completely shaded from the sun.
 This shading technique prevents up to 90 % of sunshine from reaching the leaves.
-The plant, now in almost complete darkness, compensates for the lack of light by intensive production of chlorophyl.
-Covering the tea plants in the right vegetation period results in thinner and more tasty leaves with richer chlorophyl content.
+The plant, now in almost complete darkness, compensates for the lack of light by intensive production of chlorophyll.
+Covering the tea plants in the right vegetation period results in thinner and more tasty leaves with richer chlorophyll content.
 The leaves also gain more nutritional benefits.